 The Procedure for Tooth-Coloured Fillings

 After he fills your tooth, the restoration is cured and polished.
 Then your dentist will have you bite down to ensure the filling feels comfortable.
-It will blend in so well with your tooth, no one will even know you have a filling.
+It will blend in well with your tooth.

 Other Uses for Tooth-Coloured Fillings